Unwanted record: Russia's COVID deaths hit new high in July - NewsBreak

 Unwanted record: Russia's COVID deaths hit new high in July

-A new report from Russia’s state statistics agency shows the country recorded a record number of deaths in July of people infected with coronavirus .
+MOSCOW — (AP) — A new report from Russia’s state statistics agency shows the country recorded a record number of deaths in July of people infected with coronavirus.

 The report from the Rosstat agency said 50,421 people suffering from COVID-19 died during the month, sharply higher than the previous record of 44,435 in December.